Together (Country Joe and the Fish album)

 Together is the third album by the American psychedelic rock band Country Joe and the Fish, released in 1968.
 Country Joe McDonald had briefly left the band prior to the recording sessions.
 All of the band members contributed to the songwriting.
-Together is the band's the most commercially successful album.
+Together is the band's most commercially successful album.

 The original lineup of the band broke up after the release of Together.